This chapter reflects on the nature and limitations of ethics.

 Phrases are to be taken seriously only if they are uttered with seriousness.
 Set phrases, e.g., shall not be taken literally if they imply damage to the utterer.
-For instance, imagine that Alonso proposes to Bertram to go on a 4-week hike through the inner Congolese jungle.
-Bertram answers politely “What a cute idea”.
-Bertram’s reaction cannot be understood as an consent, because
+For instance, imagine that Bertram proposes to Alice to go on a 4-week hike through the inner Congolese jungle.
+Alice answers politely “What a cute idea”.
+Alice’s reaction cannot be understood as an consent, because

-- participating in the tour is “damage” to Bertram in the sense that it prevents him from doing something else (obstruction)
+- participating in the tour is “damage” to Alice in the sense that it prevents him from doing something else (obstruction)